crispSV/Biometrics/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* This code is initialy
 * Inspiration
 * etc